EeshaV28/EeshaV28/README.md

 ## Hi there 👋

 - I'm currently learning 🌱
 - Fun fact: I can do a cartwheel!
+- I'm interested in biology and what compsci can do there!
+- I plan to get better at Python and R